 What does a virtual office assistant do every day?

 A virtual assistant is really just anyone that can help with tasks from a remote location.
-Which means you will offer services to clients on a day to day as a contractor or as a self-employed.
+Which means you will offer services to clients on a day to day basis, as a contractor or as a self-employed.
 This could include, but it’s not limited to email management, content creation, bookkeeping, graphic design, social media and more!

 Every VA offers different services.
 Just think about what you are good at and make sure you personalize your offer based on your skills.

 The best thing you can do, especially when you are starting out, is to specialize in a niche and offer your service to a type of business.

 By becoming an expert in your niche, you will also be able to get paid more per job in the long run.

 A few examples of services you can specialize in are:

 A lot of business owners know that they need a social media presence, but most of them don’t have time to dedicate to create content, share and engage with their audience.